ai-ptd-dev/ptd-python-cli/README.md

             # - Applies formatting and linting

 # 3. Or call specific agents directly:
-@ruby-dev        # Ruby expert for SOLID principles & clean code
+@python-dev      # Python expert for SOLID principles & clean code
                  # "Create a new command that processes CSV files"

 @rust-transpiler # Rust expert for manual transpilation
-                 # "Convert this Ruby method to idiomatic Rust"
+                 # "Convert this Python method to idiomatic Rust"

 # 4. Example workflow after forking:
 opencode